zerofo/sys-con/README.md

 4. Go to the "Details" tab and select "Hardware IDs" to view its PID and VID.
 The PID/VID should look like "HID\VID_0810&PID_0001&...", that will become: `[0810-0001]`
 5. Open "joy.cpl" (Either from Win+R or directly in Start Menu)
 6. Select your controller and click "Properties"
-7. Here you should see a panel with button ID (1, 2, 3 ...), press the button and take a note (Which button is associated to which ID).
+7. Here you should see a panel with button ID (1, 2, 3 ...), press the button and note them (Which button is associated to which ID).
 8. Now Edit /config/sys-con/config.ini on your switch sdcard and add:
 ```
 [0810-0001]